alekssan8183269-lang/bionic-fog-harvesting/README.md

 *Without proper material polarity, the water will simply smear across the plastic plate.
 Shape is nothing without substance.*

+## 📍 Project Status & Call for Physical Testing (Статус проекта)

+**Current Version: v1.0.0 (Alpha - Theoretical & Algorithmic Validation)**

+*   **Software Status:** 100% Complete.
+The non-linear physics equations, SciPy optimization core, and high-poly STL grid generation engine are fully operational and verified.
+*   **Hardware Status:** Theoretical.
+As of today, this panel has **NOT** been physically 3D-printed or lab-tested by the core author.
+*   **Why?** This framework is a pure architectural manifesto of Computational Archival Physics.
+The author's goal was to build the mathematical and digital bridge.

+**📢 CALL FOR MAKERS AND FIELD ENGINEERS:**
+If you have access to an FDM/SLA 3D printer and the eco-materials described below (beeswax, gum arabic), we need your help!
+Print the generated `namib_surface_panel.stl`, run the 3-minute spray test, and submit your real-world efficiency data via Github Issues to help us calibrate the theoretical physics equations.

 ## 🔗 Structural Connection to RE-PHYSICS
 This project operates under the **Method of Digital Voids (Methodology of Semantic Vacuum)**.
 It takes theoretical formulas abandoned in historical archives by pure physicists and wraps them into production-ready Python code for modern makers and humanitarian field engineers.